wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    http://127.0.0.1:8200/v1/auth/approle/login
    </pre>

+   Credentials required for successful login depend upon the constraints set on the AppRole associated  with the credentials.
+   The scope can be as narrow or broad as desired.

-1. Enable a secrets path for kv engine:
+2. Enable a secrets path for kv engine:

    vault secrets enable -path=secret kv

    Version 1 of the KV secrets engine uses write and read commands.
    Version 2 uses kv put and kv get commands.

-1. Write a Secret to the KV Secrets Engine
+3. Write a Secret to the KV Secrets Engine

    vault write secret/app-1 username="app-1-user" password="my-long-password"